bmistry12/text-summarisation/README.md

-# Minimising the Universe.
-## Finding the Optimal Summary By Combining Extractive and Abstractive Summarization Methods.
+# Finding the Optimal Summary By Combining Extractive and Abstractive Summarization Methods.

+In modern-day society, we are surrounded by data, most of which is too long and laborious for the everyday person to read comprehensively.
+With the art of generating extractive summaries becoming increasingly trivial, the challenge of producing abstractive summaries that can understand and convey the meaning of a document remains prominent within the field of natural language processing.
+Although summarisation is a task that humans can easily complete, developing automated approaches that can generalise well with different data formats remains a challenge.
+Despite a recent surge in research to improve abstractive summarisation methods, there are still outstanding issues regarding the validity of generated summaries.
+The method proposed experiments with combining extractive and abstractive summarisation methods, to evaluate whether these extractive methods can be effective in driving more human-like abstractive summaries.
+The overall aims and evaluators are the reduction of repetition, and the improvement of precision, recall and human-judged grammatical correctness.

-### Setup
+## Setup
+- This project requires Python 3.0+ to run.
-- Install required dependenices (required for first run)
+- Install required dependencies (required for first run to ensure NLTK packages are installed)
     ```
     make setup
     ```
 - Install required python packages
-    </br> *only run if requirements have changed since make setup has been run  + no new nltk packages are required to be installed*
+    </br> *only run if requirements have changed since make setup has been run  + no new NLTK packages are required to be installed*
     ```
-    pip install -r requirements.txt
+    make requirements
     ```

-### Run
+## Run
 - To run data processing with default settings
     ```
     make run-data